 In 2012, I met this company called Ableton, in Berlin.
 They hired me, and for the first time I was able to combine my interest in programming with my musical pursuits.
 At Ableton I work as a developer on the company's music production software, Ableton Live.

 I met Henrik Lafrenz and Micha Bürgle at Ableton, and we formed a band, The Cardboard City, in 2013.
-The Cardboard City perform many of my songs, including a few that date way back, along with newer material, and have released one album so far, entitled Heavy Paper.
+The Cardboard City perform many of my songs, including a few that date way back, along with newer material, and have released two albums so far, Heavy Paper (2016) and More Like Sunshine (2018).
 I like to call our style "Romantic Punk Jazz Cabaret".
 In 2016 we became a foursome with the addition of Niels Hoogendoorn.
 I continue with both songwriting and experimental projects.
 I love Berlin and its thriving creative communities, and I have no intention to leave anytime soon.

 Thanks for visiting.
 I hope you find something interesting here, and I'd love to hear from you.